-The Contractor shall maintain and calibrate and correlate the quality control testing equipment with prescribed procedures.
+The Contractor shall calibrate and correlate the testing equipment with prescribed procedures.
 Sampling and testing shall conform to specified testing procedures as listed in the applicable Materials I.M. and Specifications.
-When the results from a Contractor's quality control lab are used for as part of product acceptance, the lab shall be qualified.
+When the results from a lab are used for product acceptance, the lab shall be qualified.